lechugalf/full-stack/SOLUTION.md

 ### 4. Memory Leak in Item Component

 Instead of using a flag, I decided to use the AbortController API to abort requests if the useEffect cleanup function.

+### 5. Add Pagination logic

+I added simple pagination logic in server side by introducing a page query param in items endpoint `GET api/items?q='Laptop'&limit=12&page=2``
+Frontend was updated to fetch results on every query string change (debounded a few milisec to only send minimal num of request after user finished typing) and when paginating using prev and next buttons.
+I added a debounced.
+This component can be improved a lot by using a library like react query, and even state can be reduced.

+### 6. Vistualization List